Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Introduction

-\paragraph{Main Contributions} (1) We propose a novel DP method, BinAgg, to produce LR that satisfies Gaussian DP and achieves one of the best statistical accuracies among existing DP LR methods, particularly on real-world datasets.
-Our method requires minimal tuning and runs significantly faster than computationally intensive approaches; see Algorithm \ref{alg:regression} and Theorem \ref{thm:priv}.
-(2) We develop a DP statistical inference procedure based on the central limit theorem (CLT), analogous to the classical non-private regression, without requiring any assumptions on the feature distribution.
-A CLT result for DP LR has been missing from the literature, and our work provides the first such statement; see Theorem \ref{thm:normality}.
-(3) We introduce a synthetic data generation mechanism that provides a general procedure beyond LR and supports replication studies at no additional privacy cost; see Algorithm \ref{alg:synthetic_data} and Theorem \ref{thm:equiv}.
+\paragraph{Main Contributions.} (1) We propose a method for LR that satisfies Gaussian DP and mostly achieves the lowest estimation error among existing DP-LR algorithms, particularly on real datasets; see Algorithm \ref{alg:regression} and Theorem \ref{thm:priv}.
+Our method requires minimal tuning and runs significantly faster than computationally intensive approaches.
+(2) We develop a DP statistical inference procedure based on the central limit theorem (CLT), analogous to the classical non-private regression, without requiring any assumptions on the covariate distribution.
+A CLT result for DP-LR has been missing from the literature, and our work provides the first such statement; see Theorem \ref{thm:normality}.
+(3) We introduce a SDG mechanism that provides a general procedure beyond LR and supports replication studies at no additional privacy cost; see Algorithm \ref{alg:synthetic_data} and Theorem \ref{thm:equiv}.